Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 The data were received in Excel and csv formats, with various degrees of completeness and processing.
 Data management and storage varied from council to council, hence processing to standardise the data was required.

-Alongside the direct requests to regional councils and unitary authorities, data was also pulled from Tethys (https://github.com/tethys-ts), which allows Hilltop based data to be accessed and downloaded.
-For councils that had relevant and up-to-date data in Hilltop, it meant we did not have to rely on a response to the direct request, and saved time in the data collection and processing.
+Alongside the direct requests to regional councils and unitary authorities, data was also pulled from Tethys (Kittridge, 2023), which allows Hilltop based data to be accessed and downloaded.
+For councils that had relevant and up-to-date data in Hilltop (Hills Labs, 2024), it meant we did not have to rely on a response to the direct request, and saved time in the data collection and processing.

 A brief summary of the data collected from each council is provided below.